Zimbra-Community/pgp-zimlet/README.md

 - Linux: Google Chrome, Chromium, Firefox, Iceweasel
 - OSX: Safari

+This Zimlet is developed for and tested with Zimbra version 8.0.7.

 This file is part of the Zimbra OpenPGP Zimlet project.
 Copyright (C) 2014  Barry de Graaff